-A heterogenous pattern in the probability of employment across specific regional areas is shown in Table A9.
+A heterogenous pattern in the probability of employment across specific regional areas is shown in Table A.9.
 In comparison to natives, post-1989 European refugees are less inclined to work in metropolitan cities and show a higher likelihood of employment in the other five regions included in our analysis.
 The relationship is the opposite for post-1989 non-European refugees and all pre-1990 refugees.
-For female refugees, we find no clear deviating pattern from male refugees concerning the localization of their workplace.

-Appendix Figures A1, A2, and A3 compare the OLS mean with the RIF quantile plots.
-For non-routine cognitive occupational tasks, Figure A1 shows that wage performance is overestimated by OLS in the lower tails and underestimated in the upper tails.
-In contrast, OLS overestimates the wage levels in the upper tails for routine cognitive and routine manual work tasks but is otherwise close to the RIF estimates.
-Figure A2 shows a clear tendency that the OLS mean underestimates wage earnings in the upper tails for all levels of education.
-Figure A3 suggests that the OLS mean overestimates wage performance for females and the importance of experience in the upper tail of the wage distribution.
+Figures A.1, A.2, and A.3 show RIF quantile plots of the estimates of several variables in wage Equation (2).
+For non-routine cognitive occupational tasks, Figure A.1 shows that, relative to the reference non-routine manual, the OLS coefficient is too high in the lower tail of the wage distribution and too low in the upper tail.
+This means that OLS underestimates wage differences in non-routine cognitive tasks in the upper tail.
+By contrast, OLS overestimates expected wage levels in the upper tails for routine cognitive and routine manual work tasks, but is otherwise close to the RIF estimates.
+Figure A.2 shows a clear tendency that OLS underestimates expected wage earnings in the upper tails for all levels of education.
+Figure A.3 suggests that OLS overestimates wage performance for females in the lower part but overestimates in the upper tail of the wage distribution.
 The opposite is shown for age and being married.

 Our final supplementary regression results encompass the OB RIF decomposition across various industries.
-The first set of analyses concerns manufacturing where Figure A4 suggests higher wages for refugee workers between the 40th (high-tech) and the 80th percentile (low-tech).
-Our second analysis, reported in Figure 5, considers knowledge intense services (KIS).
-Except for the financial sector, refugee workers in knowledge intensive services have higher wages, ceteris paribus, than native workers in the lower and middle quantiles of the wage distribution.
-In the financial sector, a distinct pattern emerges, revealing a widening wage gap between natives and refugees in the upper half of the wage distribution.
-Figure A6 suggests small wage differences along the wage distribution between refugees and natives in other occupations, apart from the upper tails.
+The first set of analyses concerns manufacturing, for which Figure A.4 suggests higher than expected wages for refugee workers between the 40th (high-tech) and the 80th (low-tech) quantile.
+Our second analysis, reported in Figure A.5, considers knowledge-intensive services.
+Except for the financial sector, refugee workers in KIS have higher than expected wages in the lower and middle quantiles of the wage distribution.
+In the financial sector, a distinct pattern emerges, revealing a widening wage gap in the upper half of the wage distribution.
+Figure A.6 suggests small wage differences along the wage distribution for refugees in other industries, apart from the upper tails.